-Sri Lanka is one of the beautiful countries in South Asia, which is surrounded by water on all sides.
-Sri Lanka was formerly called as Ceylon until it was officially renamed to Sri Lanka in 1972.
+Sri Lanka is one of the most beautiful countries in South Asia, which is surrounded by water on all sides.
+Sri Lanka was formerly called Ceylon until it was officially renamed Sri Lanka in 1972.
 Sri Lanka is famous for beautiful beaches, tree plantations, wildlife sanctuaries along with a lot of sacred Buddhist temples, and it is one of the cheap destinations to travel in Asia.

 You can apply for a Sri Lankan tourist visa for a fee of 25 USD for people coming from SAARC nations and 35 USD for other countries, or you can get it on arrival for a fee of 40 USD for a stay up to 30 days.
 Children who are under age 12 can enter Sri Lanka for free!